miniOrange Logo

 Why do we need Adaptive Authentication?

-When session management and user authentication are not configured correctly, attackers may be able to gain access to users’ accounts by compromising passwords and assuming their identities.
-Many development frameworks offer tools for secure implementation of session management, but there are weaknesses in any of these solutions.
+Improper Shopify user session management or weak authentication can allow attackers to compromise accounts by stealing passwords or session tokens.
+Many development frameworks offer tools for secure implementation of session management, but there are weaknesses in many of these solutions.
 By implementing adaptive authentication we can remove this hassle.
 Adaptive authentication provides an additional layer of multi-factor authentication security based on risk and access provided by security administrators.

 What is Adaptive Authentication?